srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. In the **ChildIoTDevice.cs** file, locate the declaration for the `s_connectionString` variable.

-1. Replace the placeholder value with the Primary Connection String for the **ChildDevice1** IoT Device.
+1. Replace the placeholder value with the Primary Connection String for the **sensor-th-0084** IoT Device.

 1. Modify the Connection String value to include the `GatewayHostName` property as follows:

-    The `GatewayHostName` property should be set to the value of the **Public IP Address** for the IoT Edge Gateway (`IoTEdgeGateway`) virtual machine.
+    The `GatewayHostName` property should be set to the value of the **Public IP Address** for the IoT Edge Gateway (`vm-az220-training-gw0002-{your-id}`) virtual machine.

     The updated Connection String will match the following format: